Insider Trading Policy

 Pre-Clearance Procedures.
 Only Section 16 Persons, as well as their Covered Family Members and Controlled Entities, are subject to the pre-clearance procedures discussed below.
 Section 16 Persons, as well as the Covered Family Members and Controlled Entities of such persons, may not engage in any transaction in Company Securities without first obtaining pre-clearance of the transaction from the Chief Financial Officer.
 The Chief Financial Officer is under no obligation to approve a transaction submitted for pre-clearance, and may determine not to permit the transaction.
 If a person seeks pre-clearance and permission to engage in the transaction is denied, then he or she should refrain from initiating any transaction in Company Securities, and should not inform any other person of the restriction.

-When a request for pre-clearance is made, the requestor should carefully consider whether he or she may be aware of any material nonpublic information about the Company, and should describe fully those circumstances to the Chief Financial Officer.
-The requestor should also indicate whether he or she has effected any non-exempt “opposite-way” transactions within the past six months, and should be prepared to report the proposed transaction on an appropriate Form 4 or Form 5.
-The requestor should also be prepared to comply with SEC Rule 144 and file Form 144, if necessary, at the time of any sale.
+When a request for pre-clearance is made, the requester should carefully consider whether he or she may be aware of any material nonpublic information about the Company, and should describe fully those circumstances to the Chief Financial Officer.
+The requester should also indicate whether he or she has effected any non-exempt “opposite-way” transactions within the past six months, and should be prepared to report the proposed transaction on an appropriate Form 4 or Form 5.
+The requester should also be prepared to comply with SEC Rule 144 and file Form 144, if necessary, at the time of any sale.

 Rule 10b5-1 Plans